Skip to content

 Birding Cuba

-Cuba is the largest island in the Caribbean (110,860 km2) and only slightly smaller in land area (including all the offshore cays) than England.
-The population is just over 11 million people of which almost a third live in the capital, Havana.
-The political stability that has marked the years since the revolution in 1959 has not been matched by the economy which has suffered for a variety of reasons.
-The financial benefits of tourism have been widely embraced in the last 15 years or so which has resulted in improved facilities for visitors and many of these are near to popular birding hotspots.
-Cubans are a warm and friendly people and visting birders are unlikely to experience any problems.
+The financial benefits of tourism have been widely embraced in the last 25 years, which has resulted in improved facilities for visitors and many of these are near to popular birding hotspots.
+Cubans are a warm and friendly people and visiting birders are unlikely to experience any problems.
 Crime, especially violent crime, is virtually unknown.

 Download Christopher Sharpe’s Incredibly useful guide to finding Cuba’s endemics & other special birds HERE